 - Other charges in addition to your East Point DUI charge may be more serious and carry more punishment than the DUI charge.

 - Sometime the prosecutor gives a bad plea recommendation.
-Even if you decide not to contest your case, an experienced DUI attorney in East Point who is familiar with East Point and Fulton County, can asses a plea offer to determine if it is worth taking or moving your East Point DUI case to state court, or you may decide to take your case to trial.
+Even if you decide not to contest your case, an experienced DUI attorney in East Point who is familiar with East Point and Fulton County, can assess a plea offer to determine if it is worth taking or moving your East Point DUI case to state court, or you may decide to take your case to trial.